 Wondering how aging with cerebral palsy can affect your health and wellbeing?

-Cerebral palsy is nonprogressive, meaning that the brain damage does not get worse over time.
+Cerebral palsy is nonprogressive, meaning that the brain damage causing it does not get worse over time.
 However, secondary complications of cerebral palsy can worsen with age.

 This article will go over the physical and psychological effects of aging with cerebral palsy and what you can do to minimize the progression of complications.